The Consul General

 The Commercial Section of the Consulate serves as a liaison between the German Federal Government and the Hong Kong and Macau SAR Governments.
 Among other tasks, the Commercial Section promotes bilateral trade, monitors the economic environment, hosts delegations and provides assistance at state-sponsored trade fairs.
-Its role varies from analyzing the economic and business environment to assisting German companies as well as Hong Kong and Macau investors.
-It also provides assistance to investors and companies working between and among Germany, Hong Kong and Macau.
+Its role varies from analysing the economic and business environment to assisting German companies as well as Hong Kong and Macau investors.
+It also provides assistance for investors and companies working between and among Germany, Hong Kong and Macau.

 The Cultural Section

 Cultural policy is an integral part of the German foreign policy, as it enables people of the most diverse backgrounds to meet.
 Its task is to build bridges to other cultures, promoting exchange and aiding understanding between people.
 The Cultural Section seeks to provide people in Hong Kong with a realistic view of Germany, its people, language and culture.
 The implementation of cultural relations policy in Germany is mostly decentralized, that is to say it is a task shared by the federal and state governments, local authorities, government agencies and private organisations.
 In Hong Kong the Consulate General is supported in its cultural work mainly by the Goethe-Institut and the lecturers of the German Academic Exchange Service (DAAD).
 In the education field we also work closely together with the German Swiss International School (GSIS) which has been offering excellent academic services for more than 35 years.
 In the sector of tertiary education we work together with a number of German lecturers at the Hong Kong universities.
 Our partners in Hong Kong are also government offices such as the Leisure and Cultural Services Department, the Education Bureau as well as various independent organisations.